BobDotCom/BobDotBot/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Discord Version**:
-Desktop - App, Browser, or Other
+Desktop - App, Browser, or Other.
-Mobile - App, Browser, Beta App, or Other
+Mobile - App, Browser, Beta App, or Other.

 **Additional context**
 Add any other context about the problem here.